mizzioisf/openhospital-client/README.md

 - **m**    configure OH database connection settings manually
 - **t**    test database connection to the configured database server (Client mode only)
 - **u**    create Desktop shortcut with current params (Windows / Linux)
+- **E**    toggle EXPERIMENTAL features: used to show beta / experimental feature of the software.
+Use at your own risk!
 - **h**    show help

 # Script configuration